Common Questions from Customers

 Metal roofing is a fantastic option, particularly if you live in an area prone to extreme weather.
-This type of roofing system was made to protect your home against anything that may come its way.
+This type of roofing system was made to protect your home against anything that may come it’s way.

 Do you have further questions about how your metal roof will stand up to extreme weather?
 Don’t hesitate to contact Peak Roofing & Construction today!

-Believe it or not, lightning goes to the highest point in a single area, regardless of object’s material.
-Metal roofing has not been found to attract lightning and actually does not pose any increased risk of being struck or those within being injured due to a lighting strike.
+Believe it or not, lightning goes to the highest point in a single area, regardless of the object’s material.
+Metal roofing has not been found to attract lightning and actually does not pose any increased risk of being struck or those within being injured due to a lightning strike.
 Many find themselves quite afraid of a metal roof during a lightning storm, fearing the lightning will hit the roof and flow through the entire home.
 This is actually quite wrong.
 Horror movies and the like did not get this completely correct, thankfully.
 The lightning is highly unlikely to strike the roof and, if it does happen to strike, it will simply hit the roof and nothing else.
 Everyone inside will be completely safe.
 If you’re worried about damage after a lightning storm, call in a roofing expert to inspect the metal roofing.

 If you are a homeowner considering investing in a metal roof for your house, understanding exactly what advantages such a home may have for your family is quite important.
 For starters, metal roofing that has been properly installed will last as long as the home itself does.
 The material effectively seals out any excess water, survives against strong winds, and easily removes snowfall during the winter.
-Metal roofing resists fire, mildew, and even bugs throughout any season of the year.
+In addition, metal roofing resists fire, mildew, and even bugs throughout any season of the year.
 Lastly, warranties may vary, but most metal roofing companies offer a warranty of anywhere from 20 to 50 years, making sure the roof will last that long and then some.

 You’ll notice a few signs: cracked paint, missing shingles, mold growth, granule buildup, or water damage.
 Don’t hesitate to call!

-If gutters have separated from the building or they are leaking, they may need to be replaced although, if caught early, a simple repair may do the trick.
+If gutters have separated from the building or they are leaking, they may need to be replaced, although, if caught early, a simple repair may do the trick.

 Improperly installed or failing gutters are a common cause of excessive water sitting at the base of foundations.
 Stagnant water can also be a breeding source for unwanted mosquitos.